 - Orthotic devices – These custom arch supports are helpful because they control the motion in the foot, which can aggravate symptoms.

 - Immobilization – In some cases, casting may be necessary to reduce symptoms.

 If non-surgical treatment fails to provide adequate pain relief, surgery may be needed.
-Operative treatment consists of removal of the inflamed bursa and resection of the bony prominence.
+Operative heel spur treatment in Singapore consists of removal of the inflamed bursa and resection of the bony prominence.
 This can be done by the traditional open surgical technique with a 3cm to 4cm scar or a minimally invasive endoscopic technique using 2 small stab incisions.
 A minimally invasive procedure to remove Haglund’s bony prominence is called Endoscopic Calcaneoplasty.
 Endoscopic Calcaneoplasty The operation is performed under general or regional anesthesia with the patient in a prone position.

 Fluoroscope (x-rays) is used to localise the position of the Haglund’s exostosis.

 A small vertical incision is made through the skin at the level of the superior aspect of the calcaneus.
 The retrocalcaneal space is penetrated by a blunt trocar.
 A 4.5-mm arthroscope is introduced into the retrocalcaneal space.
 Under direct vision a spinal needle is introduced just medial to the Achilles tendon, again at the level of the superior aspect of the calcaneus, to locate the medial portal.
 After making a vertical stab incision, the 3.5-mm full radius resector is placed and visualized by the arthroscope.
 The inflamed retrocalcaneal bursa is removed to provide a better view.
 The superior surface of the calcaneus is visualized, and its fibrous layer and periosteum is stripped off using a radiofrequency wand.

 When the foot is brought into full dorsiflexion, the impingement site is determined.